The Link Between Childhood Emotional Neglect And Avoidant Personality Disorder :

-In some cases, they may also be agoraphobic, staying at home by themselves living in an internal world of the mind which may well include elements of fantasy.
+In some cases, they may also be agoraphobic, staying at home by themselves and living in an internal world of the mind which may well include elements of fantasy.

 Avoidant personality disorder can be particularly cruel as, often, those who suffer from it have a deep desire and need to connect emotionally with others.